Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs: Linear Probing of Hidden States

 \subsection{Method}

 If last token positions are so important (Section~\ref{background}), then what do these representations encode?
 Perhaps the last hidden state directly stores information about other subject tokens (e.g., \texttt{\_Wars} might contain some encoding for \texttt{\_Star} in its hidden state).
-To test this hypothesis, we investigate hidden states for both Llama-2-7b and Llama-3-8b, as they have significantly different token vocabulary sizes (32k and 128k tokens, respectively).
-We train linear probes $p_i^{(\ell)}$ to take a hidden state $h_t^{(\ell)}$ at layer $\ell$ and token position $t$ and predict the value of a nearby token $t + i$. (e.g., a probe trained to predict the previous token for layer 5 hidden states would be denoted by $p_{-1}^{(5)}$).
+To test this hypothesis, we investigate hidden states for both Llama-2-7b and Llama-3-8b, as they have significantly different token vocabulary sizes $|\mathcal{V}|$ (32k and 128k tokens, respectively).